chao-ji/np-auto-diff/README.md

 * Represent neural network architecture as a DAG, where each node corresponds to an operation (e.g. Conv2D, arithmetic op, reshape, etc.)
 * Separate the construction of the neural network architecture (`Graph`, like the graph in TensorFlow) from the actual computation (`Runtime`, the equivalent of `Session` in TensorFlow).
 The actual value of nodes are stored in a `Runtime` object, and are recomputed in each forward-backward-cycle.
 * Computation of Forward pass and Backward pass are expressed as vectorized (i.e. broadcasting) Numpy operations.
+* In the forward pass, the nodes in the DAG are traversed in the order of depth-first-search (i.e. using recursive function calls)
+* In the backward pass, the nodes in the DAG are traversed in the order of breadth-first-search.

+## Updates
+* **07/30/2019**, the order of nodes traversal in the backward pass was changed from depth-first-search to breadth-first-search.
+This eliminates the need to keep track of the number of downstream nodes that have backpropped their gradients when computing the backward pass.